AHIRAJ-K/C-Programming/README.md

 # C Programming
 Welcome to my daily C programming practice repository!
-Here, I upload one program each day based on what I've studied — covering everything from basics to advanced concepts in C.
+Here, I upload programs each day based on what I've studied — covering everything from basics to advanced concepts in C.

-### 📅 **Started On:** April 24, 2025
+### 📅 **Started On:** April 23, 2025

 ---